WildYorkies/parse_trello_board/README.md

 - "Print and Export"
 - "Export JSON"

-Download this ruby script and place it in the same directory as your JSON file.
+Download the file `parse_trello_json.rb` from this repository and place it in the same directory as your JSON file.

 Open your command prompt or terminal and run